basho/basho_docs/source/languages/en/riak/ops/running/tools/riak-admin.md

 ## transfers status

-Provides the same details given when you run the `[[riak-admin transfers|riak-admin Command Line#transfers]]` but with more options and an improved display format.
+Provides the same details given when you run the `[[riak-admin transfers|riak-admin Command Line#transfers]]` command, but with more options and an improved display format.

 ```bash
 riak-admin transfers status